glancey/lidar-tools/SCANNING_FEATURE_README.md

 1. Add all new files to Xcode project
 2. Ensure iOS deployment target is iOS 17.0+
 3. Camera and Microphone privacy permissions must be set
-4. Build and run on iPhone with LiDAR
+4. Build and run on iPhone with LiDAR (Shift + cmd + K) then clean; cmd + b to build; cmd + r to upload to iPhone)
-5. Test both measurement and scanning modes
+6. Test both measurement and scanning modes

 ---